 Lastly, I found it incredibly helpful in my healing process to stay positive.
 When I was doing really well, and then had a setback, I was bummed, no doubt.
 But I knew that getting down on myself or demoralized wouldn't help.
 It was much more effective to brush it off, stay cheerful, and not obsess over the "mistake."
 Doing so only breeds more anxiety and negative emotions around the act of picking, while bringing more of a focus to the spot you picked, which, in turn, only makes you want to pick more.

 If you just picked, or if you don't pick for two weeks or longer, and then fall off the horse, it's okay.
 Dust off your shoulders, brush it off, (or as Taylor would say, shake it off), and keep trying.
 Remember that the skin is a regenerative organ with an amazing capacity to heal itself.
-And if you do pick, keep in mind these three steps for post-picking healing.
+And if you do pick, keep in mind these post-picking solutions to help minimize damage.

 We hope this helps, and tell us below: Do you currently struggle with picking?
 If you're someone who has cured yourself of a bad picking habit, how did you do it?
 Share your tips below.